czytelny/backlog/README.md

     <img src="https://github.com/czytelny/backlog/raw/master/backlog_screenshot_3.png" width="400px">
     <img src="https://github.com/czytelny/backlog/raw/master/backlog_screenshot_4.png" width="400px">
 </p>

-## Features
-- Organize your thoughts with items & boards.
-Use Markdown or plaintext for adding new items
-- Move items to other board or drag&drop for reordering within current one
-- Filter board items by text
-- Light/dark theme
-- Simple progress bar

 ## Update
 When new version is available just download it, unzip and enjoy.
 No additional action is required.
 All your boards and items will be available.